bitcoin-sv/bsv-ai-agent/README.md

 - ORM - Prisma
 - Deployment - Vercel
 - Styling - Tailwind CSS
-- Components - Shadcn UI
 - Analytics - Vercel Analytics
-- Formatting - Prettier
+- Code Formatting/Linting - Biome
+- BrianAPI
+- LangChain
+- BSV-SDK
+-

 This uses the new Next.js App Router.
 This includes support for enhanced layouts, colocation of components, tests, and styles, component-level data fetching, and more.